-SUBJECT TO COMPLETION.
-DATED NOVEMBER 1, 1999.
 Prospectus Supplement to Prospectus dated October 19, 1999.

+3,000,000 Shares

-3,000,000 Shares SLM HOLDING CORPORATION % Cumulative Redeemable Preferred Stock, Series A (Liquidation Preference \$50.00 per share)
+SLM HOLDING CORPORATION

+6.97% Cumulative Redeemable Preferred Stock, Series A

+(Liquidation Preference \$50.00 per share)

-Dividends on the Preferred Stock will be cumulative from November and will be payable quarterly on the last day of January, April, July and October of each year, commencing January 31, 2000.
-The dividend rate is % per annum, which is equivalent to \$ per annum per share.
-If Congress enacts certain adverse changes to the dividends-received deduction before April , 2001, the dividend amount will be addicated according to the formula and forth in 2001, the dividend amount will be adjusted according to the formula set forth in the prospectus.
+Dividends on the Preferred Stock will be cumulative from November 16, 1999, and will be payable quarterly on the last day of January, April, July and October of each year, commencing January 31, 2000.
+The dividend rate is 6.97% per annum, which is equivalent to \$3.485 per annum per share.
+If Congress enacts certain adverse changes to the dividends-received deduction before May 16, 2001, the dividend amount will be adjusted according to the formula set forth in the prospectus.

-On or after November $\,$, 2009, SLM Holding Corporation has the option to redeem all or a portion of the shares of Preferred Stock at the redemption prices set forth in the prospectus.
+On or after November 16, 2009, SLM Holding Corporation has the option to redeem all or a portion of the shares of Preferred Stock at the redemption prices set forth in the prospectus.

-SLM Holding Corporation intends to list the Preferred Stock on the New York Stock Exchange under the symbol "
+SLM Holding Corporation intends to list the Preferred Stock on the New York Stock Exchange under the symbol "SLM PrA".